gamingwithevets/netkill/README.md

-**NetKill** is a NetSupport School killer - basically a program to stop NetSupport School on any computer connected to a NetSupport School host computer.
+**NetKill** is a NetSupport School Client killer - basically a program to stop the NetSupport School Client on any computer connected to a NetSupport School host computer.
 Compatible with Windows XP and above.
 Tested with Windows 7 and 10.

 Downloads:&nbsp; **[Batchfile](https://raw.githubusercontent.com/gamingwithevets/netkill/main/netkill.bat)&nbsp; [PowerShell](https://raw.githubusercontent.com/gamingwithevets/netkill/main/netkill.ps1)**&nbsp; (any one will do)